Skip to content

 }

-Presets provide a convenient way to enable a predefined set of processing options:
+Presets select a predefined set of outputs:

 json